Fluoride and prevention of cavities

 For infants and toddlers aged 6 months through 3 years:

-- It does not need to be a “baby” or "kids" toothpaste.
-Any fluoride toothpaste will do, but I like natural options like Tom’s of Maine "Clean and Gentle" with fluoride (be careful to see that there is fluoride in the toothpaste, some are fluoride-free).
+It does not need to be a “baby” or "kids" toothpaste.
+Any fluoride toothpaste will do, but we like natural options like Tom’s of Maine "Clean and Gentle" with fluoride (be careful to see that there is fluoride in the toothpaste, some are fluoride-free).

 For older children:

-- See your dentist twice yearly and ask for fluoride varnish applications.
+See your dentist twice yearly and ask for fluoride varnish applications.
 These are safe, effective topical fluoride applications that go directly onto the teeth.
-My favorite pediatric dental clinic is Sprout Pediatric Dentistry.

 When might fluoride supplements be indicated?
 Only in rare circumstances.
 If you have a child with special needs, such as autism, and are unable to brush their teeth, for example.
-If your child simply has a higher risk of cavities, such as based on their enamel or family history, I would generally recommend increasing the frequency of your fluoride brushings rather than the dosing — that will be more effective as well as safer.
+Speak with us if so, we can come up with a dental plan for you.
+If your child simply has a higher risk of cavities, such as based on their enamel or family history, we would generally recommend increasing the frequency of your fluoride brushings rather than the dosing — that will be more effective as well as safer.
 Also, follow the above general tips more closely, and see your dentist more regularly to have fluoride varnishes applied.

 Other questions about fluoride for the curious…